The banalization of prose

 I am not saying that AI-generated prose or music is equivalent to evil.
 That would be absurd.
 What I am saying is that the banalization and automatization of prose belongs to the same moral atmosphere in which unexamined language becomes ordinary.
 It makes speech easier to produce and harder to own.
 It furnishes expressions without requiring inward labor.
 It encourages the circulation of phrases that bear the shape of thought without the cost of thought.

 And this matters because, for Arendt, action discloses the “who” of a person.
-We do not reveal ourselves through speech and deed.
-A self is not simply “hidden inside” and later expressed.
+We reveal ourselves through speech and deed.
+A self is never “hidden inside” and later expressed.
 A self is made and disclosed in public, in relation, through forms of address, reply, promise, recollection, and responsibility.

 If that is right, then prose is never a trivial matter.
 Prose belongs to the medium in which a person becomes a person.
 A world saturated with automated phrasing risks weakening that disclosure and flattening it.
 Narrative becomes easier to produce and harder to own.
 Self-presentation grows more fluent and less responsible.
-We still speak, though increasingly in sentences that no one has fully chosen, made, thought through, polished, embellished.
+We still speak, though increasingly in sentences that no one has fully chosen, made, struggled with, polished, or embellished.
+And the loss is larger than style.
+We inherit fewer living phrases from other minds; we lean less often on tacit echoes of Scripture, the classics, or the books that first formed us as readers.
+What once came into prose as sedimented memory—as allusion, cadence, or half-conscious recollection—gives way to language that arrives ready-made and unplaced, detached from any durable scene of reading or tradition of thought.
+Alas, poor prose.

 This is especially troubling in academic life, which is my natural habitat.